What is organisational change readiness?

 But this is not all bad news because change fitness can be developed.
 If your business has a low change fitness quotient, you can do something about it.
 You can read what to do about it here.

 The second implication has to do with communication.
 Research conducted over a 40-year period provided some very important insights into communication and change readiness.
-Here’s the message: what and how you communicate influences how ready you are.
+Here’s the message: what, how, and how often you communicate influences how ready you are.

-There are 5 key messages you need to communicate clearly to get buy-in and engagement.
+There are 5 key messages you need to communicate clearly, often, and in different ways to get buy-in and engagement.
 If you don’t get these messages out there, you may experience high levels of disengagement and resistance.

 The third implication relates to the competency and capacity of the people who lead your change project.
 How they lead and manage change affects your readiness to succeed.
-Your leaders must be competent in 3 areas.
+Your leaders must be strong in 4 areas.
 They must:

 - Know how to deliver best-practice change management practices